Chicago I-601A Waiver Lawyer

-I-601A provisional waiver is an provisional waiver for undocumented individuals who cannot adjust their status (inadmissible) because they are inside the United States illegally, often entering the U.S. illegally.
+I-601A provisional waiver is an provisional waiver for undocumented individuals.
+It is for undocumented immigrants who are presently in the U.S. and cannot adjust their status due to unlawful presence.
 Unlike I-160 Waiver, applicants for the I-1-601A provisional waiver can apply within the U.S. before leaving the country for the Consular interview overseas.
-Once the I-601A provisional waiver is approved, the Applicant’s unlawful presence will be provisionally waived.
-The Applicant will be required to depart the United States and apply for an immigrant visa with the provisional waiver at a US Consulate outside the United States.
+Once the I-601A provisional waiver is approved, the applicant’s unlawful presence will be provisionally waived.
+The applicant will be required to depart the United States and apply for an immigrant visa with the provisional waiver at a US Consulate outside the United States.

 - Must be eligible for an immigrant visa, through family, employment, or investment;

 - Must have a qualifying family member that is a US citizen or Lawful Permanent Resident Spouse or Parent;

 - The qualifying relative will suffer extreme hardship if they were to live outside the US with the Applicant or if required to live in the US without the Applicant.

 - Must be Inadmissible for Unlawful Presence Only.
 You are not eligible to adjust status because you entered the U.S. unlawfully.

 To qualify for a I-601A waiver, you must meet the following requirements:

 - Be physically present in the United States to submit your application;